-Russian Hackers Penetrated The US Electricity Grid, Say Officials
+Washington Post Retracts Story About Russian Hackers Penetrating US Electricity Grid

 Sadly, the premise of his claim may be true (there is a chance the code wasn't a deliberate attempt by Russia), but rather than simply state that, he makes his own unsubstantiated claim that "it did not happen".
 He does not know for certain that it wasn't a deliberate attempt from Russia.

-There's a lot of words in the Greenwald piece, but it all hinges on this press release from the power company (via the Burlington Free Press):
+There's a lot of words in the Greenwald piece, but it all hinges on this p

 Re: (Score:2)